-This time, we interviewed Roberto Oyarce, real estate broker and real estate investor in Santiago de Chile, who will tell us about the fear of investing in real estate and how to overcome it to take the best decision.
+This time, we interviewed Roberto Oyarce, real estate broker and real estate investor in Santiago de Chile, who will tell us about the fear of investing in real estate in Chile and how to overcome it to take the best decision.

 HalloCasa: “Good afternoon Mr. Oyarce.
 First of all, let us thank you for your time!
 Could you please introduce yourself to our audience and briefly describe your real estate business in Chile? “

 Roberto Oyarce: “Good afternoon, thank you very much for the invitation.
 I am positioned quite broadly, I am a real estate broker and I also work simultaneously as a real estate investor.
 Basically, I give all the clients the opportunities which investors have so that each one can start a career as an investor while increasing their assets and losing a little bit their fear towards investing, in general.”

 HalloCasa: “First of all, for foreigners who do not know Santiago de Chile.
 Could you please present it briefly?”

 Roberto Oyarce: “Santiago is a very versatile city.
 Towards the east we are always accompanied by the immortal Andean mountains, which can be seen from anywhere in our capital.
 The center of Santiago has mostly investment properties and residential apartments in contrast to its outskirts, in which the presence of residential areas is more populated by houses than buildings.
 The Santiago metro is one of the main organs and its proximity to one of the most powerful pillars of surplus in terms of value when it comes to investing in real estate.”

 HalloCasa: “Well, now you as an expert, how would you describe the real estate market in Chile?
 How has it moved, what are its challenges and what are its opportunities?”